 In 1989, when the coins were originally introduced, Austria was using the Austrian Schilling as its national currency.
-When the Eurozone launched it’s common economy and Currency in 2002, the Euro was adopted as Austria’s acceptable currency, changing the face value from 2,000 Schilling to 100 Euro.
+When the Eurozone launched its common economy and Currency in 2002, the Euro was adopted as Austria’s acceptable currency, changing the face value of the Gold Philharmonic from 2,000 Schilling to 100 Euros.

-All of the 1 oz Austrian Gold Philharmonic Coins are available to you in Brilliant Uncirculated condition.
-Coins in this series are available individually in protective flips.
-Multiples in this series ship with plastic tubes of 10 coins or Monster Boxes of 100 coins.
-The Monster Box can hold a total of 20 tubes of 10 coins.
+All of the 1 oz Austrian Gold Philharmonic Coins are available to you in uncirculated condition.
+These coins do not come directly from the mint, leading to the possibility of wear and tear.
+Coins in this series are available individually in protective plastic flips.
+Multiples in this series ship within plastic tubes of 10 coins or Monster Boxes of 100 coins.

 Presented as vivid orchestral instruments ranging from strings such as violins and harps to Viennese horns, the reverse begins to crescendo as a celebration of Austrian culture, past and present.
 On the obverse of Austrian Silver Philharmonic Coins is a depiction of the pipe organ found in the Musikverein.
 The Musikverein is also known as the Golden Concert Hall and is the venue where the Vienna Philharmonic Orchestra performs when it is in the capital city of Austria.

-Designed by Thomas Pesendorfer, the Austrian design has rapidly become one of the most recognizable gold coins.
-The face also features the Year, the weight and fineness of ‘1 ounce Fine Gold’, along with the legal face value of 100 Euros.
-An interesting fact to note is that the Philharmonic is one of the only silver coins where no pagan images appear.
+Designed by Thomas Pesendorfer, the Philharmonic has rapidly become one of the most recognizable gold coins.
+The obverse face also features the year, weight, and fineness of ‘1 ounce Fine Gold’, along with the legal face value of 100 Euros.

 It’s no wonder the gold Austrian Philharmonic coins are the most popular European gold bullion coins.

-This listing is for 1 oz Austrian Gold Philharmonic coins of various dates (1989-2021) each containing .9999 pure gold.
-The Austrian Mint is the official sovereign mint of the government of Austria, and is one of the few in Europe authorized to produce Euros for the common currency zone of the European Union.
+This listing is for 1 oz Austrian Gold Philharmonic coins of various dates (1989-2022) each containing .9999 pure gold.
+The Austrian Mint is the official sovereign mint of the government of Austria and is one of the few in Europe authorized to produce Euros for the common currency zone of the European Union.